Naranag: Naranag Temple

-The Naranag temple is the main attraction for the tourists.
+The Naranag temple is the main attraction for tourists.
 It is one of the important archaeological sites of the country.
 The site consists of a cluster of temples facing each other at a distance of about 200 meters.
 Historians say that the temple is dedicated to Shiva and was built by Lalitaditya Muktapida, of the Kayastha Naga Karkota Dynasty in the 8th century AD.
 It is believed that the king Awantivarman paid a visit and donated a pedestal for bathing at Bhuteshwar ("Bhutsher").

 It is also believed to be dedicated to the ancient Nagas.
 Hence, the name "Naranag".
-It was built by the Naga Karkotas, who are said to be Hindu Kashmiri Kayasthas of the Naga sect, known for their reverence of serpents.
+It was built by the Naga Karkotas, who are said to be Hindu Kashmiri Saraswat Brahmins of the Naga sect, known for their reverence for serpents.
 They used to stay here and do their sadhanas.

-Its architecture reveals the art of the 8th century.
-The government has only constructed walls to protect it from encroachments and nothing else has been done.
-It is now left in ruins of which only faint traces have survived.
-This temple has the typical Aryan structure as was present in Aryan Kashmir.
+According to local belief, these structures are built by some supernatural powers called (daya) in the local language.
+Such beliefs remain popular among residents.

+The government has built perimeter walls around the temple ruins to protect it from encroachment.
+Every year on the eve of pilgrimage to Gangabal Lake by Kashmiri Pandits, prayers are offered at the temple complex to kick start the pilgrimage.

+Issues

+The residents of the village, as well as tourists, face hardships due to the unavailability of mobile connectivity in the village.
+Naranag does not have mobile connectivity even after its launch across Jammu and Kashmir in 2003.